amyfung/simplisafe-tic-tac-toe/README.md

 4. Add network play functionality for remote multiplayer games.
 5. Further refactor the code to improve modularity and reduce redundancy, particularly in the win-checking logic.
 6. Add the ability to save and load game states.
+7. Add additional tests
-7. Add to this README!
+8. Add to this README!